sistason/pa3/README.md

 It was expanded and is now able to collect OCR-input from multiple recognizers into a database for display.

 ## Operation
-The project is distributed via Ansible as 4 Docker-containers:
+The project is distributed via Ansible as 3+n Docker-containers:
-- Recognizer
+- 1-n * Recognizer
-- Frontend
+- Frontend + mysql
-  - frontend_mysql
-  - frontend_proxy

 ### Recognizer
 The recognizer is located on a device with a camera or with access to the images it needs to run OCR on.